Valerarch/odin-recipes/README.md

-This is a project to practice my new HTML knowledge by builing a basic website
+This is a project to practice my new HTML knowledge by building a basic website